Type and duration of courses

 Doctoral Training Programme

 Our aim is to provide an intellectually stimulating and supportive environment for postgraduate training.
 The emphasis is on small groups, close working relationships between research students and supervisors, and development towards full professional participation in the subject area.
+All research students are encouraged to play an active part in the intellectual and social life of the School.
+Research students make a significant contribution to the School’s high national and international reputation.

 Find out more about the Doctoral Training programme on our research environment page.